nypl-spacetime/building-inspector/README_WARPER_IMPORT.md

  9. Push the code to the staging server and run the ingest script (note `-a bistage` which specifies the staging instance):

      `heroku run rake data_import:ingest_bulk id=1148 -a bistage`

+ 10. Test that everything works fine

+ 11. Push the code to the production server and run the scripts

  10. Profit!